Bass Fishing Quality (BAIT Reports)

 Bass Clubs in Alabama and neighboring states have submitted their tournament results to help us manage their resource.
 The Alabama Wildlife and Freshwater Fisheries Division appreciates this help from anglers!

-The printing of the Alabama 2011 B.A.I.T.
-Report marks the twenty-sixth year of the B.A.I.T. report program.
-The objective of the program since its inception has been to gather information on bass populations by combining the fishing efforts of bass club members and state fisheries biologists.
+The printing of the Alabama 2012 B.A.I.T.
+Report marks the twenty-seventh year of the B.A.I.T.
+Program.
+The objective of the program since its inception has been to gather information on bass populations by combining the efforts of bass club members and state fisheries biologists.
 The B.A.I.T.
-Report summarizes fishing catch data on reservoir bass populations that are collected and provided to us by participating clubs.
+Program summarizes catch data on reservoir bass populations that are collected and provided to us by participating clubs.
 This information is used by state fisheries biologists in combination with data from other sources as a basis for fisheries management decisions.
-Bass anglers use the report to establish future bass fishing tournament sites or to locate a reservoir that provides a particular type of bass fishing.
+Bass anglers use the report to establish future tournament sites, or to locate a reservoir that provides a particular type of fishing.

-- Pickwick was the top lake in the overall quality indicator rankings.
+- Bankhead was the top lake in the overall quality indicator rankings.

-- Pickwick, Bankhead, Lay, Logan Martin, and Mitchell were the top five lakes in the overall quality indicator rankings
+- Bankhead, Wheeler, Pickwick, Aliceville, and Warrior were the top five lakes in the overall quality indicator rankings.

-- Guntersville, Pickwick, Lay, Eufaula,and West Point were the top five big bass lakes in Alabama
+- Guntersville, Bankhead, Pickwick, Wheeler, and Eufaula were the top five big bass lakes in Alabama.

 7.54 – Pounds of bass caught per angler-day